Transfiguration Cathedral, Dnipro: History

-In the early 19th century, Potemkin's plans were revived and updated by Duc de Richelieu, but construction did not start until 1830.
-The cathedral was built on a smaller scale than originally planned and was consecrated in 1835.
+On 29 March 1806, Emperor Alexander I ordered the plans were revived and updated by Duc de Richelieu, but construction did not start until 1830.
+Emperor Alexander I issued an edict on 8 February 1807, to set aside 69,550 rubles and begin work within three years.
+Under the leadership of Archbishop Gabriel, the cathedral was built on a smaller scale than originally planned, and was consecrated in 1835.
 The design is attributed to Andreyan Zakharov, chiefly on the ground of its similarity to Zakharov's cathedral in Kronstadt.

-The church was closed to worshippers in 1930 and housed a museum of atheism between 1975 and 1988.
-The building was damaged by an earthquake in 1888 and by bombs during the Second World War.
+The building was damaged by an earthquake in 1888 and later by bombs during the Second World War.